noise-kngdm/invoke-example/README.md

   bash              Invoke bash in the specified service.
-Django by default build             Build all the services checkmigrations   Check if there are migrations to be applied clean             Cleans and rebuild the whole environment to make it light and PHI-free. command           Run a django command db                Reset and fill the db with sample data docker-prune      Run the docker system prune command to remo
+Django by default build             Build all the services checkmigrations   Check if there are migrations to be applied clean             Cleans and rebuild the whole environment to make it light. command           Run a django command db                Reset and fill the db with sample data docker-prune      Run the docker system prune command to remo